Halloween doesn’t have to by spooky with these Halloween Ghost Cookies!

 I’ve written several Halloween recipe books I believe you’ll enjoy.

-This cookbook offers a good variety of recipe Ideas for Halloween parties, dinner and appetizers
+My 35 Halloween Recipes for the Faint of Heart offers a good variety of recipe Ideas for Halloween parties, dinner and appetizers

 In fact, this book is available from the world’s largest retailer.